Kia Wright Kia Wright

 Delay having caffeine for the first 60–90 minutes after waking

-Why: Your body naturally releases cortisol in the morning — a built-in “wake up” hormone.
+Your body naturally releases cortisol in the morning, which is a built-in “wake up” hormone.
 If you have caffeine before that system does its job, you train your body to rely on coffee instead of its own chemistry.

-Why: Your body naturally releases cortisol in the morning — a built-in “wake up” hormone.
+Your body naturally releases cortisol in the morning, which is a built-in “wake up” hormone.
 If you have caffeine before that system does its job, you train your body to rely on coffee instead of its own chemistry.

 Read More